MAHE Manipal BSc Nursing 2026

 This Story also Contains

-Students will learn about the different groups of organisms and the basis on which they are classified.
 The NEET biology diversity in the living world PYQ includes 4 chapters.
-The table listing the chapters of this unit, along with the important topics, is given below.
+The table listing the chapters of this unit, along with the most scoring concept, is given below.
+The most repeated areas include taxonomic hierarchy, binomial nomenclature, five-kingdom classification, algae, gymnosperms, angiosperms, body symmetry, coelom, and chordates.
 Analysing the NEET biology chapter-wise weightage shows that questions from these topics are frequently asked every year.

 Chapters | Important Topics |